terencedignon/px6-proxy-fetcher/README.md

 # px6-proxy-fetcher

 Small helper that grabs your active proxies from [PROXY6.net](https://px6.me/) and drops them into a text file you can hand to whatever is doing the crawling.
+I've leaned on PX6 as my low-cost proxy pool for months; it's been steady and easy to manage, so this script wraps the one task I end up repeating the most.

 ## getting started